Pitt-IshiharaLab/lab-handbook/LabManager.md

 2. Shipping and receiving
 3. Inventory management of chemicals, plasmids, and mammalian cell lines
 4. Expanding and freezing cell lines for lab master stock
-5. Preparation of common reagents
-	- sterile H2O
-	- sterile PBS
-	- LB medium and LB plates with antibiotics
-6. Glass wash and autoclaving of common labware
-	- graduated cylinders
-	- glass beakers and media bottles
-	- pipette tips
-7. Chemical and bio-waste disposal
+5. Chemical and bio-waste disposal
+6. Instructing and assigning common lab chores among group members
-8. Instructing lab safety and regulation compliance for group members
+7. Instructing lab safety and regulation compliance for group members

 ## 2. Scientific projects (40% effort)
 1. Building and testing new reagents